mich-adams/yabar/README.md

 * Entirely clickable.
 * Support for several environment variables to help button commands.
 * Multiple bars within the same session.

-**Warning**: Yabar is still in its infancy and far from being mature.
-Feel free to contribute or report bugs!

-## Terminology

-A Yabar session should contain one or more *bars* within the same session.
-Each bar should contain one or more *blocks*.
-Each block should display some useful info to the user (free memory, CPU temperature, etc...).

 ## Installation